 Pet wellness examinations have many benefits, including:

-- Chance to ask the vet questions.
-During your pet's wellness exam, you'll get the chance to ask your pet's veterinarian questions about your pet's behavior and health.
+- A chance to ask the vet questions - During your pet's wellness exam, you'll get the chance to ask your pet's veterinarian questions about your pet's behavior and health.
 This will help you understand your pet and can make you a better caregiver for your animal friend.

 Pet wellness exams typically do not hurt, except when blood is drawn.
 Even this step does not hurt very much, and most veterinarians are experienced at taking blood quickly and with minimal pain.

 When is the earliest you can bring your pet in for his or her first wellness exam?